STAR (student travel and research) grants

 Applications consist of three parts:

-- An application form (download from the bottom of this page).
+- An application form below.
 The form includes information about the purpose of your application and your budget and funding situation.
 Please complete the form in full.
+The form will be available to complete from approximately four weeks before the application deadline each term.

 - Your Curriculum Vitae/résumé (maximum two pages)